-Most people are sadly still dealing with some aspect of COVID-19 fallout.
-But if your organization sponsors a 401(k), a 403(b), or some other type of retirement plan, it’s especially important to pay attention.
-Many individuals are continuing to experience financial stress, so chances are they will be looking more closely at all of their financial accounts, including retirement plans, in the coming months.
+While COVID-19 may not be the emergency it once was, it’s still out there.
+And that continues to impact both people and markets.
+If your organization sponsors a 401(k), a 403(b), or some other type of retirement plan, it’s especially important to pay attention.
+With the continued uncertainty, chances are that participants will be looking more closely at all of their financial accounts, including retirement plans, in the coming months.

 Why It’s More Critical Than Ever